TeaRexcellence/mysterium/README.md

 ```
 docker exec -ti $containername_1 myst cli --agreed-terms-and-conditions
 ```
 Then re-check the balance again.
-If its still 0.000000 you prob did something wrong.
+If its still 0.000000 wait 5 minutes and try again.
+If it still doesnt show you prob did something wrong.